FXinnovation/fx-docker-naps/README.md

 | PROXY_PASS | example.com | String |
 | SESSION_STORAGE | cookie | "cookie" |
 | SESSION_SECRET | pleasechangemebecausethisisimportant | String |

+#### *Note*
+We have prepared usage of redis as a common cache for naps, but it isn't working yet.
+When we'll have time we'll do the update on the image

 ## Labels
 We set labels on our images with additional information on the image. we follow the guidelines defined at http://label-schema.org/.
 Visit their website for more information about those labels.